dzen-dhall/dzen-dhall/README.md

                        -- ^ Empty label means that this state is initial. let ON : State = mkState "ON"

-let Toggle : Event = Event.Custom "Toggle"
+let Toggle : Event = mkEvent "Toggle"

 let address : Address = mkAddress "MY_AUTOMATON"